Update GitHub workflow checkout action.

 - File Modified:

-.github/workflows/release.yml - Change Made:
+.github/workflows/release.yml - Action Updated:

-- The version of the
+- The

 Key Learnings & Insights